 Castlevania: Symphony of the Night

 Alongside Super Metroid, this is the title that defined the Metroidvania genre.
-It's a brilliant, sprawling, ocean-deep action-platformer with absorbing RPG elements.
-Marvelous.
+It's a brilliant, sprawling, ocean-deep action platformer game with absorbing RPG elements.
+Marvellous.

-Dead Cells is one of the greatest action platformers to be launched on any platform in recent years, so the fact that this slick roguelite is available right here on mobile in perfect form (provided you hook up a controller) is wonderful.
+Dead Cells is one of the greatest action platformer games to be launched on mobile in recent years, so the fact that this slick roguelite is available right here on mobile in perfect form (provided you hook up a controller) is wonderful.

 Traps n' Gemstones